 The good news is you have a lot of latitude in what you choose for a major.
 In fact, you can major in anything, as long as you complete the prerequisite courses required for entrance to veterinary school.

 Most of the prerequisites are science- and math-based, and it also helps to consider courses that don’t make the prerequisite lists but will better prepare you for what’s to come—subjects such as anatomy and physiology, zoology, microbiology and histology.

 Meanwhile, try to acquire knowledge that will set you up for a long-term career as a veterinarian.
 Classes in ethics, business and communications can are highly beneficial.

 Many schools offer pre-veterinary medicine programs that can help you meet your academic goals and develop your professional interests.

 Some colleges also have academic affiliation programs with veterinary schools.
-For example, Elmhurst College partners with the University of Illinois at Urbana-Champaign.
+For example, Elmhurst University partners with the University of Illinois at Urbana-Champaign.
 At the end of your first year at Elmhurst, you can apply to the U of I vet program for early admission and, if accepted, earn your bachelor’s degree and doctor of veterinary medicine in seven years instead of eight.